Cherries, Nature’s Hidden Treasure

 Beet chips can simply be made by slicing the beets very thin (1/16-in) using a mandolin if possible, tossing with a small amount of oil, seasoning as desired, arranging in a single layer on a parchment-lined baking sheet, and baking in the oven until dry and crisp.
 This recipe from University of California Agriculture and Natural Resources would be one example of how to make beet chips by this method.

 Another way to make oven baked beet chips is to sweat (rest beets in salt and oil for a short time) the beets prior to baking.
 This is the method I like best.
 A brief sweating allows the beets to release some of their moisture before baking which makes all the difference in size, color, and texture of the beet chips.
 After draining the beets, I also lightly pat the beets with a paper two to remove excess moisture before placing on the parchment-lined baking sheet to shorten the drying time.
-Carnegie Mellon University provides this recipe.
+Carnegie Mellon University provides a recipe.
 This recipe is easily made with a smaller quantity of beets as well.
 Should a large amount be made with intentions to store, be sure to condition the chips to make sure they are fully dry before packaging.

 Air Fryer Method